 Fabric is realized on occasion of documenta 14 in Athens in dialogue with the documenta 14 curator Monika Szewczyk.

-Poly Garden City is a participative climate adaptation project for the city of Athens – and a strategy for participative climate adaptation for cities in semi-arid climates.
+Poly Garden City is a participative project integrating green into Athens built environment, fusing building and gardens into new hybrid urban typologies, and reinterpreting modernist urban heritage and a strategy for participative climate adaptation for cities in semi-arid climates.

 BioBibble is a sustainable urbanism project for the city of Beijing.